New site specific artworks by Lana Steiler, Artist in Residence

 Ponte d'Arte in Portugal was the last stop of her roaming in 2020.
 She stayed for five weeks and produced three sculptures here.
 The first two, Calor Pintura and [prɪˈkɛəriəs], were made in a ruin, located in a garden.
 Its tiled roof had completely collapsed after the Iberian Fire disaster of 2017.
 The third sculpture, Track/Tack/Stack, was made in Moura Morta, on a cliff face, along the Alva River.

+"At the entrance of this ruin, you will glimpse a space punctuated by three assemblies of tiles on the ground, separated by empty areas.
 In the center is a bed of collapsed tiles left unaltered.
 On the left, the broken form of Calor Pintura, (Portuguese for “Heat Painting”) embodies disaster.
 On the right, in a cleaned-up corner, [prɪˈkɛəriəs] (phonetic spelling of “precarious”), plays with the possibility of reconstruction.
 Between the two, a clear path is drawn.
 The whole space thus takes into account the concept of time.”

 - Lana Steiler